turingschool/backend-curriculum-site/module4/lessons/sql_deep_dive.markdown

 * What was his highest-grossing movie?
 * How many films was he the lead (`rank` of `1` in roles)?

+#### Extra Challenges

-*Mega Challenge*: What director did Morgan Freeman work with the most?
+* What director did Morgan Freeman work with the most?
+* What are the titles of the dramas he appeared in?

 ### Part 4: Grab Bag